Saturday’s NFL: Rams’ Aaron Donald ends holdout

 Janikowski on IR

-The Raiders placed long-time kicker Sebastian Janikowski on injured reserve with an injured back and promoted Giorgio Tavecchio to the active roster.
+The Raiders placed longtime kicker Sebastian Janikowski on injured reserve with a sore back and promoted Giorgio Tavecchio to the active roster.

-The team made the move a day before the season opener against the Titans.
-The Raiders had signed Tavecchio on Friday as insurance if Janikowski wasn’t healed and brought him to Tennessee in case he needed to be activated.
+The team made the move a day before the season opener at Tennessee.
+The Raiders had signed Tavecchio on Friday as insurance if Janikowski wasn’t healed and brought him to Tennessee.

+Tavecchio has spent time in training camp with the Raiders the past four seasons but has never kicked in a regular-season game.
+He will replace Janikowski, who is the franchise’s career leader in games played with 268 and points with 1,799.

 Janikowski joined the Raiders as a surprise first-round pick in 2000 and is one of the few remaining ties to late owner Al Davis.
-The only player on the active roster who was with the team before Davis died in October 2011 is long snapper Jon Condo.

-Janikowski has attempted every field goal and extra point for the team since the 2001 regular-season finale when Brad Daluiso replaced him.
-Janikowski returned for the playoffs the following year.

-Janikowski is the franchise’s career leader in games played with 268 and points with 1,799.
-He also is the NFL career leader in made field goals of at least 50 yards with 55 and his 63-yard field goal in the 2011 season opener is tied for the second-longest in team history.

 Join the Conversation